 “Massotherapy” is a medical term for massage therapy.
 The term “Massotherapist” is commonly used by practitioners in North East Ohio to distinguish themselves as licensed professionals.
 “Massage Therapist” is also a legitimate title and is preferred by many.
-Massotherapy can include many kinds of specialized or advanced bodywork if the therapist has appropriate training.
+Massotherapy can include many kinds of specialized or advanced bodywork such as craniosacral therapy if the therapist has appropriate training and certification.
 In Ohio, massage is a limited medical practice, and therapists are licensed by the Ohio State Medical Board.

-What can massage and bodywork do for me?
+What can integrative massage and craniosacral therapy do for me?

-Conditions which may be helped by massage therapy include: back pain, joint pain, neck and shoulder problems, carpal tunnel syndrome, fibromyalgia, chronic fatigue, depression, stress related illness, many nervous system problems, headaches and migraines, whiplash, sports injuries, insomnia, chronic tension and good old fashioned burn-out.
+Conditions which may be helped by experienced massage therapists include: back pain, joint pain, neck and shoulder problems, carpal tunnel syndrome, fibromyalgia, chronic fatigue, depression, stress related illness, many nervous system problems, headaches and migraines, whiplash, sports injuries, insomnia, chronic tension and good old fashioned burn-out.

-The best way to see if massage therapy is right for you is to come in for a visit.
-Even a half-hour session gives great results.
+The best way to see if massage therapy or craniosacral therapy is right for you is to come in for a visit.
+Your initial, one-hour visit is Half-Price!
 When is the last time your body had a “tune-up”?